 Our car accident lawyer is ready to help you win compensation for medical bills, lost wages, and other damages.
 We understand that your case may have extenuating circumstances, which is why we look into every detail.
 Our car accident lawyer has experience with cases involving drunk driving, distracted driving, uninsured drivers, and other factors that could complicate your claim.

 If you were a passenger in a car accident, you may be able to file a claim against the driver of your vehicle.
-Ourcan argue that it was your driver’s responsibility to insist you wear your seatbelt.
+Our car accident lawyer can argue that it was your driver’s responsibility to insist you wear your seatbelt.
 Likewise, Michigan law states that children must wear their seatbelts, regardless of whether they sit in the front or back seat.

 Car accident attorney Jerry M. Beurkens works hard to help you receive the compensation you deserve.
 Even if you didn’t wear a seatbelt at the time of the accident, you could still be eligible to receive compensation for car accident injuries.
-To request a consultation with our car accident attorney in Grand Rapids MI, call Beurkens Law at (616) 459-5344.
+To request a consultation with our (616) 459-5344., call Beurkens Law at